Guide on European Union Trademark

 Our representative cost includes the following services:

-- Word Mark Search (identity) within Italian and Community Trade Marks Offices
+- Word Mark Search (identity) within Italian and EU Trade Marks Offices

 - Legal Advice on search results